Phidiax/BizTalkBackupDTAToBlob/README.md

 ---

-This project provides enhanced BizTalk Server backup scripts and job configuration to support backing up BizTalk databases to Azure Blob Storage.
+This project provides enhanced BizTalk Server backup scripts and job configuration to support backing up the BizTalk Tracking (DTA) database to Azure Blob Storage. **All other BizTalk databases already support backup to Azure Blob Storage using built-in features; this solution specifically adds support for the DTA database.**

 ## Features

-- Updated stored procedures for Azure Blob Storage support
+- Updated stored procedures for Azure Blob Storage support (DTA database only)
 - SQL Credential integration for secure backups
 - Step-by-step installation and configuration guides